-- 43.I The teaching of scheduled summer school courses by employees in addition to their normal workload, as provided in Article 13, shall be subject to additional compensation at the rate of not less than \$6,180 for a full credit course and \$3,330 for a half credit course. - 43.2 The requirements of Article 43.1 above shall not apply to employees who, in addition to their normal workload, at their own request and by agreement with the Chairperson, undertake summer school teaching in exchange for release time in a regular academic session. - 43.3 The stipend shall be adjusted annually at a rate equal to the percentage scale increase specified in Article 45.2.
+- 43.1 The teaching of scheduled summer school courses by employees in addition to their normal workload, as provided in Article 13, shall be subject to additional compensation at the rate of not less than: - (a) \$6,440 for a full credit course and \$3,470 for a half credit course in 2001-2; and, - (b) \$8,120 for a full credit course and \$4,060 for a half credit course in 2002-3. - 43.2 The requirements of Article 43.1 above shall not apply to employees who, in addition to their normal workload, at their own request and by agreement with the Chairperson, undertake summer school teaching in exchange for release time in a regular academic session. - 43.3 The stipend shall be adjusted annually at a rate equal to the percentage scale increase specified in Article 45.2.